 Hearing conservation is a strategy where employees can take some type of action to help protect their hearing.
 The most common thing they could do is to wear ear plugs or other types of direct hearing protection while in the facility.
 This is a great way to dramatically reduce the amount of noise that gets to their ears, where it can cause damage.

 Employers should always offer a variety of different hearing protection devices so that the employees can choose which ones work best for them.
 Some people might find earplugs to be uncomfortable, but the over the ear style hearing protection feels fine to them.
 Encouraging everyone to find the right type of hearing protection for them is a great way to ensure that they will wear it on a regular basis.
-In addition to offering ear plugs, employers should post wall signs or floor signs (like this ear protection floor sign) that reminds the employees of the proper PPE that is required.
+In addition to offering ear plugs, employers should post wall signs or floor signs that reminds the employees of the proper PPE that is required.

 One concern some people have with hearing conservation tools such as ear plugs is that it will make it so they can’t hear people talking in the area.
 Fortunately, there are modern ear protection devices that go over your years to muffle out all the noise.
 They have built in microphones and speakers, however, that will pick up voices, and play them right to you.
 This way you can hear what people are saying, without having to endure the dangerous noise levels in the area.